 To determine which guides you should create, follow these steps:

-- Write out a list of the major components for your device.
+Write out a list of the major components for your device.
 If you're having trouble figuring out which components are in your device, head to our Student FAQ for some examples.
 Remember, these are just examples of the kind of guides to write—you're not required to do them all, and they don't all apply to every device.

-- Check out which guides have already been written for your device by entering your device name (found on the white iFixit label on your device) into iFixit’s search tool.
+Search for the existing device page on iFixit.com.
+Enter your device name (found on the white iFixit label on your device) into iFixit’s search tool.
+Make sure to click on “Devices” to filter out other search results.
 The device page will show which components already have guides, listed under "Replacement Guides."

 Once you have eliminated guides that have already been created for your device, start to research which components might be likely to fail or need repair.
 Check out online forums or similar devices on iFixit to get an idea of which guides might benefit users the most.

-- Prioritize your list of components, and choose the top guides, making sure you select the required number for your class.
+Prioritize your list of components, and choose the top guides, making sure you select the required number for your class.
 When you've got your list of guides, you can move on and start working on your proposal.

 A proposal outlines what your project will look like from start to finish.
 We have a sample proposal to help you get an idea of what yours should look like—just bear in mind that every instructor has slightly different specifications, so make sure to cover all the required points for your class.
 You are more than welcome to use the sample proposal as a reference, but the content must be written in your own words.

 Important things to include in your proposal: